 Normal activity such as showering and exercise can resume within 24 hours of your procedure.
 Patients should not submerge the surgical site until the area is fully healed and sutures are removed.

 Surgical sutures are removed one week after the procedure and patients should wait 8-12 weeks before re-piercing their ears to prevent poor scarring or earlobe injury.

 Abnormal earlobe scars, or keloid scars, can also be addressed with surgery.
 These raised scars form in pierced areas or due to an injury to the lobe.
 T

 Earlobe keloid scars can be particularly prominent and can be firm to the touch.
 Aside from being cosmetically bothersome and causing emotional distress, these scars can be painful and itchy.

 During your consultation Dr. Mahmood will determine the best treatment option to remove the keloid, reconstruct the earlobe, and prevent the keloid from recurring.

-The cost of earlobe repair surgery varies on a patient-by-patient basis.
+Earlobe repair cost varies on a patient-by-patient basis.
 Dr. Mahmood is committed to helping her Union Square patients achieve the best possible surgical outcome, so every case begins with a comprehensive consultation where she examines the patient’s ears and outlines surgery costs and considerations.

-Contact us today to book your earlobe repair consultation with Dr. Mahmood – a Board Certified, double Ivy League-trained, Plastic and Reconstructive surgeon practicing in Union Square, NY.
+Contact us today to book your earlobe surgery consultation with Dr. Mahmood – a Board Certified, double Ivy League-trained, Plastic and Reconstructive surgeon practicing in Union Square, NY.